 STAY WYSE contacted over 300 hostels in the developing world requesting their participation in the Skills Exchange Initiative.
 The interested parties were asked to complete an application form, describe the help they required and provide proof of registration.
 An estimated 10% of those contacted responded, of which one hostel, Rosy Guesthouse in Cambodia was selected to participate.

 STAY WYSE put the requirements of Rosy Guesthouse to its membership and one of its members, umiHotels, offered to provide the skill sets required.

 Mikael Hansson, CEO of Hostelling International and STAY WYSE Board Member, enthused, “I think this joint initiative is fantastic.
 It is great that by working together we are able to assist the industry in emerging markets and make those businesses feel part of the bigger community.
 By creating this joined-up thinking, it should stimulate these new markets, creating new members for the WYSE Travel Confederation and reinforcing its position as the global body for youth travel.”

 ISTC Development Grant

 Each year, ISTC makes a certain amount of money available for ISTC members to use to develop their businesses.
 The grant process is simple and each applicant must be prepared to co-fund the project by a minimum of 50%.

-If you are an ISTC member then you can apply for one of these grants.
-Grants are only available to ISTC members.
+If you are an ISTC or ISIC member then you can apply for one of these grants.
+Terms and conditions apply.